titoBouzout/dom-flair/readme.md

 attribute | description | status
 --- | --- | ---
-`grow` | grow as much as you can | implemented
+`grow` | grow self as much as it can | implemented `basis` | sets the flex-basis value | implemented, this has a bug maybe because we forcing self-elements with grow as "stretch"
-`basis` | sets the flex-basis value | implemented, this has a bug maybe because we forcing elements with grow as "stretch" `width` | sets the width value |  implemented
+`width` | sets the width value |  implemented
 `height` | sets the height value  | implemented `max-width` | sets the max-width value  | implemented